Emmanuel Toku

-Emmanuel Toku (born 10 July 2000) is a Ghanaian professional footballer who plays as an attacking midfielder for OH Leuven.
+Emmanuel Toku (born 10 July 2000) is a Ghanaian professional footballer who plays as an attacking midfielder or a winger.
+He is currently unemployed after last being on the books of OH Leuven.
 He played for Ghana at the youth level, playing for them in the 2017 FIFA U-17 World Cup and serving as the captain of the Ghana U-20 national team in 2019.